gregrolniak/JavaScript-Smoking-Calculator/README.md

 # JavaScript-Smoking-Calculator
+  Version 1.0.0
+  December 14, 2015
-JS App to determine the cost of smoking 50 years Version 1.0.0
+  JavaScript app to determine the cost of smoking 50 years